 Health officials say the product, which was sold nationwide in retails stores and distributed through mail orders, may be contaminated with elevated levels of lead, a toxic substance.
 Exposure to anything but small amounts of lead can cause lead poisoning.

-“This case reminds us again that dietary supplements are not regulated as drugs by the FDA,” said Elliot Olsen, an attorney with law firm PritzkerOlsen, who has represented clients sickened by dietary supplements.
+“This case reminds us again that dietary supplements are not regulated as drugs by the FDA,” said Ryan Osterholm, a noted food safety attorney who has represented clients sickened by dietary supplements.
 “These products are not subject to FDA’s premarket review or approval requirements for safety and effectiveness, nor to the agency’s rigorous manufacturing and testing standards for drugs, including testing for toxic metals.
 Congress and the FDA must work to close this dangerous loophole.”

 The FDA detected elevated lead levels in samples of DHZC-2 taken from lot # 2163-844.
 Consumers who have used this supplement and have symptoms should see a doctor right away and mention exposure to elevated lead levels through the use of this product.